olliethedev/better-blog/e2e/README.md

 - Memory: load seeded data at app boot when `E2E=1`.
 - SQL (Kysely):
-  - Use `testcontainers` to provision Postgres (or connect to SQLite via file).
+  - Use docker to provision Postgres (or connect to SQLite via file).
   - Reuse migrations from `packages/better-blog/src/providers/__tests__/migrations/postgres` or add new migrations.
   - Run migrations in setup before starting the app.
 - Prisma/Drizzle: